justADeni/SoulGraves/README.md

 # Whether souls will drop XP when they burst
 souls-drop-xp: true

+# What sounds to play when a soul is collected
+# The format is 'soundEvent, volume, pitch'
+# The soundKey can be found at https://minecraft.wiki/w/Sounds.json#Java_Edition_values under the 'Sound Event' column
+pickup-sound:
+  enabled: true
+  sounds:
+    - 'minecraft:block.amethyst_block.break, 1.0, 0.5'
+    - 'minecraft:entity.player.levelup, 1.0, 2.0'
+    - 'minecraft:block.amethyst_block.resonate, 1.0, 0.5'

+# What sounds to play when a soul bursts
+# The format is 'soundEvent, volume, pitch'
+# The soundKey can be found at https://minecraft.wiki/w/Sounds.json#Java_Edition_values under the 'Sound Event' column
+burst-sound:
+  enabled: true
+  sounds:
+    - 'minecraft:block.glass.break, 3.0, 1.0'
+    - 'minecraft:entity.vex.death, 3.0, 0.5'
+    - 'minecraft:entity.allay.death, 3.0, 0.5'
+    - 'minecraft:entity.warden.sonic_boom, 3.0, 0.5'

+# What sounds to play to notify nearby players when a soul bursts
+# The format is 'soundEvent, volume, pitch'
+# The soundKey can be found at https://minecraft.wiki/w/Sounds.json#Java_Edition_values under the 'Sound Event' column
+notify-nearby-sound:
+  enabled: true
+  sounds:
+    - 'minecraft:block.amethyst_block.resonate, 1.0, 1.0'

+# What sounds to play to the owner when their soul bursts
+# The format is 'soundEvent, volume, pitch'
+# The soundKey can be found at https://minecraft.wiki/w/Sounds.json#Java_Edition_values under the 'Sound Event' column
+notify-owner-burst-sound:
+  enabled: true
+  sounds:
+    - 'minecraft:block.amethyst_block.break, 1.0, 0.5'

+# What sounds to play to the owner when their soul is collected by another player
+# The format is 'soundEvent, volume, pitch'
+# The soundKey can be found at https://minecraft.wiki/w/Sounds.json#Java_Edition_values under the 'Sound Event' column
+notify-owner-pickup-sound:
+  enabled: true
+  sounds:
+    - 'minecraft:block.beacon.deactivate, 1.0, 0.5'

 # What worlds to disable spawning a soul in
 # If none, leave a blank array